Dan503/mq-js/README.md

 mq-js was inspired by the [mq-scss](https://www.npmjs.com/package/mq-scss) Sass mixin.
 I wanted to use media queries in JavaScript in a similar sort of way to how I was using media queries in my Sass code.

-If you haven't looked into [mq-scss](https://www.npmjs.com/package/mq-scss) I highly recommend checking it out.
-It makes writing media queries far easier than any other method.

 Full documentation for mq-js can be found at https://dan503.github.io/mq-js/

 ## Quick start guide

 This documentation assumes that you have the ability to use ES6 JavaScript syntax in your project. mq-js will work in environments that don't support es6 JavaScript syntax however the syntax will be different to what is documented.
-Try out [Babel](https://babeljs.io/) if you aren't using ES6 in your projects yet.

-First, npm install mq-js.
+[View the full documentation](https://dan503.github.io/mq-js/#quick-start) for ES5 (IE friendly) examples.

+First, install mq-js using npm.
+(If you are new to Node and npm, [read this beginners guide](https://codeburst.io/getting-started-with-node-js-a-beginners-guide-b03e25bca71b))

     npm install mq-js --save